 Home to the earl and countess of Carnarvon, the main house was remodeled by Charles Barry in 1838 to become the imposing building now known to millions.
-It's only open to the public 70 days a year, with tickets proving hugely popular, but special events and parties also allow guests to experience the house and grounds first hand.

-Even though "Downton" is no more, here are seven reasons to pack your bags for England and visit Highclere, where you can channel your inner Lord and Lady Grantham:
+Here are seven reasons to pack your bags for England and visit Highclere, where you can channel your inner Lord and Lady Grantham:

 1. A mysterious Egyptian expedition

 Tutankhamun tomb: Highclere was home to the man who found it.

 One of the most remarkable periods in Highclere's history came a century ago.
 Alongside archeologist Howard Carter, the then-Lord Carnarvon discovered the tomb of Tutankhamun in 1922.

 However, uncovering the boy pharaoh King Tut's resting place in Egypt's Valley of the Kings was to prove the source of a legendary curse.
 Lord Carnarvon died two months later in Cairo from an infected mosquito bite.

 It was said that at the precise moment of the tomb being opened, his favorite dog back home at Highclere howled and died on the spot, while more than 20 people associated with the excavation allegedly died in mysterious circumstances.

 One thing is for sure, the antiquities collection and Egyptian exhibition at Highclere offer an illuminating look at this fascinating history.